Simple Whitney towers, half-gropes and the Arf invariant of a knot: Half-gropes and simple Whitney towers

 \section{Half-gropes and simple Whitney towers}

-In this section a proof of Lemma~\ref{Grope-tower-lem} is given after first defining half-gropes and simple Whitney towers, two geometric analogues of a simple (right- or left-normed) commutator of elements in a group (\cite{MKS}).
+In this section a proof of Lemma~\ref{Grope-tower-lem} is given after first defining half-gropes and simple Whitney towers, two geometric analogues of a simple (right- or left-normed) commutator of elements in a group \cite{MKS}.
+It should be noted that the fact that we are working with {\em half}-gropes and {\em simple} Whitney towers is crucial in the below proof of Lemma~\ref{Grope-tower-lem}.
+In the setting of general gropes and Whitney towers, showing the correspondence between class and order involves more subtle geometric constructions (see \cite{S1}).
+Basic operations on gropes (surgery, etc.) used in this section are described in detail in \cite{FQ}.